php-fig/fig-standards/proposed/simplecache.md

 ### 2.1 CacheInterface

-This is the base interface class that developers should be looking to begin with.
-It provides the most basic functionality imaginable by a cache server which entails basic reading, writing and deleting of cache items.
+The cache interface provides the most basic functionality of cache servers which entails basic reading, writing and deleting of cache items.

-It will provide a generic API for library developers to allow applications to communicate to all popular cache backends.
+In addition it has methods for dealing with multiple sets of cache entries such as writing, reading or deleting multiple cache entries at a time.
+This is useful when you have lots of cache reads/writes to perform, and lets you perform your operations in a single call to the cache server cutting down latency times dramatically.

+Finally for atomic counters it provides the ability to increment and decrement cache entries by their specified value.
+Some cache backends support this natively so that you don't have to read the item and then increment it and write it back to the cache server, this can be done in a single call to the cache server since it's natively supported by many modern cache servers.

 ```php
 <?php